 turnip uses benefits side effects

 Turnips are notable for being low in calories yet packed with essential nutrients.
-For instance, a typical serving of raw turnips (about one cup or 130 grams) offers:
+The nutritional data for a typical serving of raw turnips (about one cup or 130 grams) is as follows [1]:

 Turnips are particularly rich in vitamin C, a powerful antioxidant that supports immune function, skin health, and iron absorption.
 They also offer modest amounts of folate, calcium, and dietary fibre, making them a smart addition to a balanced diet.

-• Turnips are packed with antioxidants, such as vitamin C and flavonoids, which help protect the body from oxidative stress.
-By neutralizing free radicals, these antioxidants may lower the risk of chronic conditions like heart disease, cancer, and premature aging.
+• Antioxidant Activity: Turnips are packed with antioxidants, such as vitamin C and flavonoids, which help protect the body from oxidative stress [3].
+By neutralising free radicals, these antioxidants may help reduce the risk of cellular damage associated with chronic conditions.

-• Turnips contain sulfur compounds and antioxidants that exhibit hepatoprotective properties.
-Research suggests these compounds may help protect liver cells from damage, particularly in cases of toxicity or oxidative stress.
+• Support for Liver Health: Turnips contain sulfur compounds and antioxidants that have shown protective potential in preliminary research.
+Studies suggest these compounds may help shield liver cells from damage, particularly in cases of oxidative stress [4].
 Turnips may also support overall liver function and detoxification processes.

-• There are significant benefits of shalgam for individuals with diabetes as well.
-The low glycemic index of turnips makes them a suitable dietary addition for diabetics.
-Their high fibre content helps stabilise blood sugar levels, while the antioxidants present in turnips may enhance insulin sensitivity, contributing to better management of blood sugar.
+• Blood Sugar Management: The low glycemic index and high fibre content of turnips make them a suitable vegetable choice for individuals managing blood sugar levels.
+Fibre helps to stabilise blood sugar levels, and the antioxidants present may support insulin sensitivity, potentially contributing to better management of blood sugar [2].

 How to Use Turnips?